Introduction to PostgreSQL List Tables

 Listing Out Tables in PostgreSQL

-In case if you are familiar with MySQL before then, you must be thinking to use the query of SHOW TABLES; to retrieve the list of all the tables in the current database.
+If you are familiar with MySQL before then, you must consider using the SHOW TABLES query to retrieve the list of all the tables in the current database.
 However, in PostgreSQL, there is no such query.
-In PostgreSQL, we can retrieve the list of tables by either using \dt command when you are using psql or retrieve the list of tables using the SELECt query from the pg_tables table of pg_catalog schema.
+In PostgreSQL, we can retrieve the list of tables by either using the \dt command when you are using psql or retrieving the list of tables using the SELECt query from the pg_tables table of pg_catalog schema.
 We will see how we can use both of these methods one by one.
-For this, you will first need to open the terminal and login to PostgreSQL with your username with command
+You must first open the terminal, log in to PostgreSQL with your username and command,

 sudo su – postgres

 and then enter your password.
-And press enter.
+Press enter.
 Then open the psql shell by typing the command

 psql

-and then click on enter.
-The output will be somewhat like shown below.
+and click on enter.
+The output will be somewhat like the one below.

 The next step is to check all the databases present in your current database server.
-For this, you can either type
+You can type

 \l or \list

-the command to list out all databases and schemas.
-It will list out all the schemas and databases, and the output will be like this.
+the command to list all databases and schemas for this.
+It will list all the schemas and databases, and the output will be like this.

-The three databases, Postgres, template0 and template1, are default databases, while the demo database was created by me before.
-For creating a new database, you can use the command createdb and the name of the database.
+The default databases are Postgres, template0, and template1, while I created the demo database previously.
+You can create a new database using the command createdb and the name.
 For example, let us create a database named educational_platform.
 For this, we will fire the following command.

 createdb educational_platform